S-James19/Portfolio-Website/documentation/database/database.md

 ![](images/code-implementation-6.png)

-As a result, the cards are now being rendered to the user on the page.
+As a result, cards are now being rendered to the user on the page.

 ![](images/working-implementation.png)